Rail Trail Art Opportunities Plan

 •Mural(s) on the Wrigley Building

-• Ibis Mountain Bike scupture
+• Ibis Mountain Bike sculpture

 What will the process be for selecting future art?